Welcome to Hillsborough Youth Athletic Association!

-Hillsborough Youth Athletic Association is a nonprofit entity organized for the purpose of operating a youth baseball and softball programs in the Hillsborough area.
+Hillsborough Youth Athletic Association is a nonprofit entity organized for the purpose of operating a youth sport programs in the Hillsborough area.

-While HYAA was incorporated in the 1976, the present day organization is the legacy of a youth baseball program which began in the late 1960s and has grown to include Softball.
+While HYAA was incorporated in 1976, the present day organization is the legacy of a youth baseball program which began in the late 1960s and has grown to include softball.

 HYAA only administers a youth baseball and softball program which is open to boys and girls.

 Yes.
 We offer a scholarship (i.e., no fee) to any child that requires it.
 We do not turn any child away because of affordability issues.
 A parent only needs to ask.